- About Our Farm

 - Press & Awards

 How long is the CSA season?
 Each CSA season consists of 6 packages available for pick-up every two weeks for two and a half months.
-PRORATED SHARES ARE AVAILABLE for those that join during the CSA season.
-Email Melissa at firstname.lastname@example.org about prorated shares.
+PRORATED SHARES ARE AVAILABLE for those that join after the CSA season has begun.
+Email Mary at firstname.lastname@example.org about prorated shares.

 Where are the pick-up locations and times?
-We offer pick-up locations in Loudoun and Fairfax - see a full list of locations and dates/times here.
+We offer pick-up locations throughout Loudoun County - see a full list of locations and dates/times here.

 • Family Share: (between 11lbs-14lbs bi-weekly)